Beginning Harmonica: Recommended Extras

 Use a mirror for instant visual feedback.

-- Recording Device (i.e. your computer, mobile phone, or cassette recorder)- A recording device can also be your best friend.
+- Recording Device (i.e. your computer, smart phone, etc.)- A recording device can also be your best friend.
 It allows you to actually hear if what you think you're doing correctly is actually correct (especially important for learning to play single notes and bending).
 This is the next best thing to the feedback a private teacher could give you by listening to you in person.
 When you record yourself, give it a day or two before you listen back.
 This way you can listen to it a bit more objectively (we tend to either be too hard on ourselves or too easy).

 - Patience- Take your time.
 The harmonica is deceptively difficult.
 Try not to spend your time worrying about how good you're becoming.
 Have fun with it.
 If you had never played tennis before but wanted to get started, you couldn't expect to go out and win matches without some basic instruction, lots of practice, some passage of time for things to sink in, and lots more practice.